Skip to main content

 You can take government-funded classes to improve your language skills in English or French if you are an adult:

-• permanent resident, or
+• permanent resident,

 • protected person.